GrGadam/froggyMP3/README.md

 ```
 make CONSOLE=froggymp3 CORE=cores/froggyMP3
 ```
-After this, the built core should be under `sf2000_multicore/sdcard/cores/froggyMP3` First time, you can move the whole folder on to your sf2000 (which must have multicore installed) in the cores folder (like: /cores/froggymp3)
+After this, the built core should be under `sf2000_multicore/sdcard/cores/froggyMP3` <br>
+First time, you can move the whole folder on to your sf2000 (which must have multicore installed) in the cores folder (like: /cores/froggymp3) <br>
 After that, you need to copy your `.mp3` files to your sf2000 `CORES/froggymp3/`.
-(If the folder doesn't exist first, you can just create a new folder and name it froggymp3).
+(If the folder doesn't exist first, you can just create a new folder and name it froggymp3). <br>